 Swopped works slightly differently to Swancy.
 It’s still free to use, but instead of trading directly with other users, you’ll register, upload a few photos of the items you want to swap, and the Swopped team will give you a credit evaluation.
 If you accept their evaluation, you’ll then send your item(s) to their headquarters, and be given credit to spend at the Swopped store which features second-hand items from other users.
 This is a good option is you want to reduce your carbon footprint and recycle more when it comes to fashion, plus the shop actually has some quality pieces rather than just getting credits for things you’d never wear.

-Selling clothes online as a business?
+Can you sell clothes online as a business?

 Looking to sell clothes online as a way of making extra cash when you declutter your wardrobe is one thing, but what about setting up an actual online clothing business?